 Corporate loans show a growth trend in the last three years.
 Loans to the corporate continued to provide significant support to domestic lending activity and contributed to the recovery of economic activity.
-Liquidity and working capital loans are the loans with the biggest share in category of loans with a share of 43.7% in December.
-Working capital loans are followed by investment loans with a share of 43.0% in December.
+In Corporate segment liquidity and working capital loans are the loans with the biggest share, followed by investment loans while in Household segment housing loans have biggest participation.

-Interest rates in 2020 in both retail and corporate continued to decrease in local currency as well as foreign currency (EUR), as presented in the graphs below.
+Interest rates in 2021 in both retail and corporate continued to decrease in local currency as well as foreign currency (EUR), as presented in the graphs below.
+Easing of Monetary policy reflected to RSD inerest rates on new loans, which strongly deacresed since beginig of cycle of deacrease of reference rate, in November 2021 drop of 13.4 bp was recorded in Corporate segment, while in Household segment this drop was 12.3 bp.